-Note: The intent type must include an icm\descriptor resource file.
+Note: The intent type must include an icm_descriptor resource file.
 If the resource file is missing a mandatory attribute, the import fails with the error message "Invalid descriptor file.
 Missing attributes" where attributes is the list of mandatory attributes that are missing from the file.
 See 8.4.3 "Descriptor resource file" (p.
 99) for information about the requirements for the descriptor file.

+1

-Open Device Management, Configuration Intent Types.
+' Open Device Management, Configuration Intent Types.

+2

 Click + IMPORT.

+3

-In the form that opens, choose the intent types and click IMPORT.
+In the form that opens, choose the intent types and click IMPORT .

 The list of intent types is updated.

-Note: The more schema form content an intent type has, the longer it takes to import.
+i Note: The more schema form content an intent type has, the longer it takes to import.

+-

+END OF STEPS

-8.6 How do I update an NE configuration to use a newer intent type?
+HC ow do I update an NE configuration to use a newer intent type?

+D

+Pu rpose

-Use this procedure to migrate the configurations for an NE from one configuration template to another, for example, when a new device-specific intent type is available for the device.
+e this procedure to migrate the configurations for an NE from one configuration template to other, for example, when a new device-specific intent type is available for the device.

-The device specific intent type bundles include the workflow, icm-workflow-ne-migrate-multiple, required to migrate the configurations.
+The e device specific intent type bundles include the workflow,

+n-workflow-ne-migrate-multiple, required to migrate the configurations.

-Only deployments in Deployed Aligned or Deployed Misaligned status are migrated.
+Onl y deployments in Deployed Aligned or Deployed Misaligned status are migrated.

-Note: This procedure does not support migration from classic management to MDM.
+i Note: This procedure does not support migration from classic management to MDM.

+Ste eps

+1

 Create a template using the new intent type.

-- 1. Obtain the new intent type artifact bundle from the Nokia NSP software delivery site. - 2.
-Import the artifact bundle into NSP; see "How do I install an artifact bundle?" in the NSP Network Automation Guide - 3.
-Import the intent type into Device Management; see 8.5 "How do I import a configuration intent type?" (p.
+1. Obtain the new intent type artifact bundle from the Nokia NSP software delivery site.

+2. Import the artifact bundle into NSP: see "How do I install an artifact bundle?" in the NSP

+- Network Automation GuideImport the intent type into Device Management; see 8.5 "How do I import a configuration - Import the intent type into Device Management; see 8.5 "How do I import a configuration intent type?" (p.
 104) - 4.
 Create a configuration template using the intent type; see 8.9 "How do I create a configuration template?" (p.
 111). - 5.
 Repeat the preceding steps as needed to create configuration templates for all the intent types you need to migrate to.